heckking/tether-script-BP/README.txt

-Run first the install_me.sh
+Run first the run_me.sh
-It downloads and installs libgphoto2 library that is necessery.
+It runs the program and installs necessery libraries

 If its not possible install manually. need to run main.py in sudo to access full functionality

 # main.py